arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# The three views

-The first thing we're going to do is build what we call `The three views`,  they're basically 3 React components that are required for each Power-Up:

-- Search: Initial view when selecting the Power-Up.
-- View: Inline view after selecting Power-Up.
-- Edit: Provides opportunity for Authors to manipulate the 3rd Party data

-# The Search View
+# The Edit View

-Let's start writing the code for `The Search View`!:
+Let's write the code for `The Edit View`!:

-1. Let's create a new component called ApesterSearch in apester-search.jsx > components/features/Apester-Composer/children/apester-search.jsx which returns an empty `div` and export it.
+1. Let's create a new component called ApesterEdit in apester-search.jsx > components/features/Apester/children/apester-search.jsx which returns an empty `div` and export it.

 2. Let's add the required imports
     - import React and the useState and useEffect methods